The Story of The Blues

 Despite having enjoyable holidays (in my young mind) at Butlin’s at Minehead, my parents decided against any more repeat visits.
 Perhaps it was the prison like security that prevented them from leaving the site outside of normal ‘working hours’ – or perhaps that older unattended children might escape from the chalets during the evening adult entertainment and gate-crash their child free drink induced indulgencies?

 A further read of the BFP for the preview of tie would give more background on the side that was intending to prevent Wanderers from reaching the Second Round again.
 The preview gave an indication of Minehead’s success in recent seasons.
-The previous season (1976/77), their first in the Southern Premier League, they had finished as runners-up to Wimbledon (The Dons would be elected to the Football League in the summer of 1977).
+The previous season (1976/77), their first in the Southern League Premier Division, they had finished as runners-up to Wimbledon (The Dons would be elected to the Football League in the summer of 1977).
 Meanwhile, in the FA Cup, Minehead had won away at Swansea City, before going out 2-1 at Portsmouth in round two.
 However, it appeared the current season was not going as well.
 They had dropped 17 places from their finishing spot of May 1977 and had also taken a replay to get past Salisbury in the 4th Qualifying Round.
 In comparison Wanderers were sitting in 2nd spot in the Isthmian League with 47 points from their opening 22 games – 8 points behind leaders Enfield.

 So it was down to Minehead on the morning of Saturday 26th November 1977 for a step into the unknown.
 Wanderers’ potential problems for the tie at Minehead were made worse when it was also revealed in the BFP on the Friday before the game that striker Mick Holifield was extremely doubtful for the tie as a result of injuring his ankle in a low-key game against Milton Keynes the previous week.